Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental Results

-The corresponding results are shown as dashed lines in \cref{fig:res-1}.
-At short times ($\lesssim 15\mu$s), these results are better than those without DD because some errors (including $ZZ$ crosstalk) are suppressed by both LXX and LXY4.
+The corresponding results are denoted as NXX (red) and NXY4 (dark green) in \cref{fig:res-1}.
+NXX is a single-axis non-universal sequence, while NXY4 is ``nearly'' universal: it suppresses all logical errors except its own generating set $\{XIXI,IXIX,YIYI,IYIY\}$.
+At short times ($\lesssim 15\mu$s), these results are better than those without DD because some errors (including $ZZ$ crosstalk) are suppressed by both NXX and NXY4.
 However, at longer times, the benefit is lost and, moreover, small oscillations appear that indicate the presence of coherent errors~ \cite{tripathi2024DB}.
-To overcome this, we create robust versions of LXY4 and LXX by ensuring that all physical qubits in the code undergo physical DD sequences robust to pulse errors.
+To overcome this, we create robust versions of NXY4 and NXX by ensuring that all physical qubits in the code undergo physical DD sequences robust to pulse errors.
 Specifically, we use the universally robust (UR) sequence family~\cite{Genov2017PRL}, and ensure that each physical qubit undergoes a UR$_4$ sequence, i.e., $X\tilde{X}\tilde{X}X$ or $Y\tilde{Y}\tilde{Y}Y$, where a tilde denotes an $X$ or $Y$ rotation by $-\pi$ instead of $\pi$.
-These robust versions, which we call RLXX and RLXY4, are the full sequences shown in \cref{fig:schematic}(d) and (e).
-The performance of these sequences is shown by the solid lines in \cref{fig:res-1} and exhibits a significant improvement.
-Notably, the logical Bell state fidelities decay more slowly and without oscillations (panels (a) and (c)), and the logical $Z$ errors are strongly suppressed (panels (b) and (d)).
+These robust versions, which we call RNXX and RNXY4, are the full sequences shown in \cref{fig:schematic}(d) and (e).
+The performance of RNXX (yellow) and RNXY4 (blue), as seen in \cref{fig:res-1}, exhibits a significant improvement.
+Notably, the logical Bell state fidelities decay more slowly and without oscillations [panels (a) and (c)], and the logical $Z$ errors are strongly suppressed [panels (b) and (d)].

 In addition, we apply the physical staggered XY4 (SXY4) sequence.
 This corresponds to applying a single XY4 sequence to each physical qubit but in a staggered manner to reduce crosstalk~\cite{Zhou2023PRL}.
-This sequence, shown in \cref{fig:schematic}(f), also corresponds to an LDD sequence for the $[[4,2,2]]$ code (bottom of panel (f)).
-However, it is not a universal logical sequence, but rather a purely logical-$Z$-error suppressing sequence.
-Interestingly, \cref{fig:res-1} shows that SXY4 performs on par with RLXX and RLXY4.
+This sequence, shown in \cref{fig:schematic}(f), also corresponds to a non-universal purely logical-$Z$-error suppressing, NDD sequence for the $[[4,2,2]]$ code [bottom of panel (f)].
+Interestingly, \cref{fig:res-1} shows that SXY4 performs on par with RNXX and RNXY4.
 This finding signals that the dominant logical errors are of $Z$-type.
 We confirm this in the following.